Youth Creating Solutions

 Peer Helpers is for students at Polson and R.H.
 Brown Middle Schools who are considered trustworthy and helpful to their peers.

 Allies is a 6th grade leadership program for students who want to make a positive change at Brown Middle School through awareness campaigns and serving as role models for their peers.
+Students are chosen by their teachers.
 For more information please contact Peg Butler (203) 245-5654.

 Safe Rides is a community-wide, confidential, student-to-student transportation service, which operates most Friday and Saturday nights between 10 p.m. and 1:30 a.m. to provide a safe alternative to driving with or as an inebriated driver by calling (203) 633-0250.
 Volunteer shifts of 3 to 10 high school students provide passengers confidential and safe ride home within the Madison town limits.
 A student core group manages much of the nuts and bolts organization of the program.
 Volunteers do not need to be able to drive.
 Adult volunteers supervise the shifts.
 Anyone interested in volunteering please call Derek Cornwell at (203) 245-5656.
 Download the application (PDF).

 Mentoring Matters is a program that matches 5th and 6th graders with highly-motivated, well qualified high school students to provide guidance and positive role modeling.
 Within the bounds of this positive peer relationship and through mutuality of experience, all young people are given further opportunity to thrive and expand their horizons.
 Mentoring Matters meets every Monday at Brown Middle School from 2:50 - 4:15 p.m.
 A Madison Youth and Family Services staff member supervise all meetings.
 For further information email/phone Kristin Sandler at (203) 245-5645.